nievesj/unity_core_example/README.md

 Setup
 ---
-This project contains the _Core library as a git submodule, after cloning, the submodule needs to be pulled into your project too.

-Once cloned, go to Assets -> MyGame and open the scene CoreGame.
+This project contains the _Core library as a git subtree, after cloning the repo go to Assets -> MyGame and open the scene CoreGame.
+This will be your starting point.

 Asset Bundles
 ---